WIleyAU/MMM-TrafficCam/README.md

 MMM-TrafficCam
 ===================
 This is a module for the [MagicMirror](https://github.com/MichMich/MagicMirror).
 It displays live images from traffic cameras throughout NSW Australia.
-It can also display a custom subset of traffic camera images. [yet to be implemented]
+It can also display a custom subset of traffic camera images.

 ## Installation
 Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/WIleyAU/MMM-TrafficCam.git`.